-Many businesses are making the move from Microsoft Exchange to Google for Work, saying that the reason they switched was largely financial or logistical.
+Many businesses are switching from Microsoft to Google, saying that the reason they switched was largely financial or logistical.
 Though potentially intimidating to consider a major company-wide migration, many are finding the transition easier than expected.

 Why Make the Move?